-The weighted average remaining contractual life of instruments outstanding as at 30 June 2019 is 0,0 years (2018: 0,4 years).
+The weighted average remaining contractual life of instruments outstanding as at 30 June 2020 is 0 years (2019: 0 years).

 The options are available to be exercised in their entirety in all cases three years after the effective date of granting of awards.
-Any options not exercised on the fifth anniversary of such date will lapse.
+Any options not exercised by the fifth anniversary of such date will lapse.
 Exercises in any period prior to vesting in the third year represent the portion allowed to be exercised on retirement, death, disability or retrenchment.

-The scheme was replaced by the Revised AVI Executive Share Incentive Scheme in November 2016 with no further allocations since.
+The scheme was replaced by the Revised AVI Executive Share Incentive Scheme in November 2016 with no allocations since.